ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 ducing an increased resemblance to the
 outlines of a skeleton of Roger Wil­
 liams, as if, indeed, molded thereto by
-the powers of vegetable life
+the powers of vegetable life.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:in:batch_in_bird_ver02:data:sn84023963:00200295924:1872092701:1264/pct:82.199284,66.144159,16.831683,14.630225/!600,600/0/default.jpg"/>
 </td>